caspervonb/wasi-core-test/README.md

-# WebAssembly System Interface tests for the core specification
+# WebAssembly System Interface Core Tests

 This repository contains tests written in AssemblyScript for the core specification.